loglob/mcaas/README.md

 ## The scripts
 ### backup.sh
-Creates a timestamped .zip archive of world/ and stores it in bak/
+Creates a timestamped .zip archive of `world/` and stores it in `bak/`.

 ### exec.sh
-Sends its arguments to the server as a command
+Sends its arguments to the server as a command.

 ### echo.sh
 Echoes all its arguments as a chat message.
-If no arguments are given, echoes STDIN line for line
+If no arguments are given, echoes STDIN line for line.

 ### restore.sh
-Restores the world/ directory from the latest backup created with backup.sh
+Restores the `world/` directory from the latest backup created with backup.sh.

 ### start.sh
-Starts the server in a new screen session
+Starts the server in a new screen session.

 ### stop.sh
 Stops the currently running server and closes its screen session.
-Blocks until the screen is closed
+Blocks until the screen is closed.

 ### update.sh
-Looks for the newest Minecraft server release and downloads it to minecraft_server.jar
+Looks for the newest Minecraft server release and downloads it to `minecraft_server.jar`.

 ### install.sh
 Sets up a minecraft server and downloads all required components.
 Optionally generates a systemd service file.

 ## Configuration
-mcaas can be configured via the files found in conf/
+mcaas can be configured via the files found in `conf/`

 ### jre_args
 The contents of jre_args are passed as arguments to the JRE when starting the server.